andygreen-1/Biden_Administration_Policy_Actions/index.md

 The other major component of the classification process is classifying an observation by action type.
 Here is a description of how I think about the different action types:

 - Administrative
-  -I use this category to capture actions that are attributed to the Biden administration, but are carried out by a department or agency (as opposed to the Executive Office of the President).
+  - I use this category to capture actions that are attributed to the Biden administration, but are carried out by a department or agency (as opposed to the Executive Office of the President).
 - Executive
   - I use this category to capture executive orders and other actions that come directly from the Executive Office of the President.
 - Judicial